 I bet it is very hard for you to love all the people in the world.
 There are only four people in our family, and I can never do it. –Nan

-The thought for this month is about your beliefs.
+This month is about your beliefs.
 July’s quote cannot be denied nor confused.
 We’ve been there.
-Some remain there (by choice).
+Some remains there (by choice).
 However, by our beliefs, there is always hope.

 With this being said as an opening dialogue I would like to take an opportunity to reflect on a piece I ran across in my daily reading.
 It’s from the author Ray Grigg in his book titled, “The Tao of Relationships.